jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # IANA Considerations

-Probable request for the new key share proposed in this document "key_share_pqc" to have a value of 63 in the registry specified for TLS ExtensionType Values (see [TLSE]).
+Probable request for the new key share proposed in this document "key_share_pqc" to have a value in the registry specified for TLS ExtensionType Values (see [TLSE]):

+Extension Name: key_share_pqc

+Value: TBD

 Probable request for the registry for TLS Supported Groups to have the proper values assigned to the Classic McEliece and the RLCE algorithms mentioned in this document (see [TLSP]):

 Description: classicmceliece6688128

-Value: 0x0203
+Value: TBD

 Description: classicmceliece6960119

-Value: 0x0204
+Value: TBD

 Description: classicmceliece8192128

-Value: 0x0205
+Value: TBD

 Description: rlcel5

-Value: 0x0206
+Value: TBD